UmamaAsaghar786/PW-skills-website-/README.md

-# PW-skills-website-
+# PW Skills Academy Website

-PW Skills Academy: A sleek and responsive website built with HTML, CSS, and Tailwind CSS, showcasing our tech courses and programs.
-Learn and grow your skills with us!
+This is a modern and responsive website for PW Skills Academy, created using HTML, CSS, and Tailwind CSS.
+It highlights our wide range of tech skills courses and programs.

+## Features
+- Responsive layout for all devices
+- Modern design with Tailwind CSS
+- Clear and engaging course listings

+## Tech Stack
+- HTML, CSS
+- Tailwind CSS for styling

+## Setup
+1. Clone this repo
+2. Open `index.html` in your browser

+## License
+MIT